 Citrine is used as a protective talisman against evil thoughts.
 Keep this one handy if you're feeling naughty.

 Spinel can be used to identify those who possess supernatural powers.
-They will shake uncontrollably when approached with a hidden Spinel gemstone (Put one in your pocket the next time you're about to meet the boss and ask for a day off).
+Such people will shake uncontrollably when approached with a hidden spinel gemstone (put one in your pocket the next time you're about to meet the boss and ask for a day off).

 A word of warning:

-All Gemstones hold onto their individual energies.
-This means that gem stones are not clean or totally fresh.
-They are holding energies from past owners who held and touched them before you.
+All gemstones are thought to hold onto their individual energies.
+This means that gemstones are not clean or totally fresh.
+They are said to be holding energies from past owners who held and touched them before you.

 You have been warned!